robinyetti/PersonalBlogSite/content/post/thepainrainwashedaway1.md

 share = true        # set false to share buttons menu = ""           # set "main" to add this content to the main menu
 +++
+A snippet of another Novel I had started.
+The story follows a girl named Rayne, who suffers extreme Body Dismorphia, and Masochism.

+________
 **Prolouge**

 *Smack!*